Women’s March Chicago 2018: March to the Polls FAQs

 Signs!
 What types of signs are allowed?

 We encourage marchers to make their own signage, expressing their own concerns/demands for women’s/human rights.
-The city of Chicago does not have restrictions on the types of materials you may use for signs.
-However, please be cognizant of the fact that there will be a large number of people in a small space.
+Please refrain from using any poles or sticks on signs.
 Any material such as wood and metal to hold signs up on could unintentionally harm other marches if not held securely, not to mention heavy!
-Hand held signs without any support or extender is preferred.
+Please only bring hand held signs without any support or extender.

 Are backpacks and other bags allowed?

-We also encourage you to be responsible for the items you bring such as empty water bottles, food wrappers, etc. Please use the garbage facilities around the rally site and march route.
+We also encourage you to be responsible for the items you bring such as empty water bottles, food wrappers, etc. Please note there may be reduced garbage facilities around the rally site and march route, so you may have to carry items for disposal with you.
 We want to be respectful of the city and the people who live downtown, so please dispose of items appropriately.

 I’m making signs or wearables I’d love to share (freely) the day of the march.
 How do I do this?